nysenate/NYSenate.gov-Website-D9/web/modules/contrib/login_security/README.txt

     entries from the database.

  4. For the host blocking operation, only the host is taken into account.
 When too many attempts are made, regardless of the username being tested, the host IP address is banned.

     Note: 4th and 5th operations are not cancelled automatically.
     Note: The tracking entries in the database for any host <-> username pair are deleted on: "login", "update", and "delete" user operations.

  5. For the ongoing attack detection, all the tracked events are taken into account.
 The system detects an ongoing attack and notifies the admin.
-It will remain in attack mode (no more notices will be sent) until the attack is no longer detected.
+    It will remain inattack mode (no more notices will be sent) until the attack is no longer detected.
 This will happen when the total number of tracked events is below "maximum allowed to detect ongoing attack" / 3.
     Once the threshold is reached again, a new notification will be logged or sent by email.

     E.g. Say you put 1 hour of track time and a maximum number of login failures to detect an ongoing attack of 20.
 This means that, if during the last hour there are more than 20 invalid login attempts, an attack is detected.
 A log entry is created and the system switches to "attack" mode, in which no more notices about the attack are logged or sent.
-After some time, the attack stops.
+After some time, the attack] stops.
 Once the number of invalid login attempts for this last hour is below 1/3 of this maximum: invalid attempts are below 6 (20 / 3 in this example), the system returns to normal status.
 If a new attack is detected, the module will alert about it again.

 Most used configuration